itayinbarr/ml-pipeline/README.md

-# Research Lab Project Template
+# ML Pipeline Template

-A comprehensive template for reproducible machine learning research using **Pydantic** for configuration validation and **ExCa** for experiment orchestration and caching.
+A comprehensive example of a well-architected machine learning pipeline using **Pydantic** for configuration validation and **ExCa** for experiment orchestration and caching.
+This project demonstrates best practices for building maintainable, reproducible ML systems.

 ## 🎯 Features